ContactLaurie Hamre Center for Health & Wellness

 Press 2: Talk to Someone Now

-If you want to speak with a counselor right now, simply call the Hamre Center at 651-696-6275 and press option 2 when prompted to be connected.
+If you want to speak with a trained professional right now, simply call the Hamre Center at 651-696-6275 and press option 2 when prompted to be connected.
 If it is during business hours, the front staff may answer the phone.
 In that case, please ask the front staff to connect you with Press 2.

 Deaf, Hard of Hearing or Speech Limited Callers can access these numbers through MN Relay 711.